-It could be said that the Schultz family have beer in their veins.
-Father, Wolfgang, mother, Ilona, and Nico live, breathe, think, and work all components of the Schulz Brau Brewing Company in a valiant effort to bring German excellence and authenticity to Knoxville, TN.
+It could be said that the Schulz family have Beer in their veins.
+Father, Wolfgang, mother, Ilona, and the brothers Nico and Stefan live, breathe, think, and work all components of the Schulz Brau Brewing Company in a valiant effort to bring German excellence and authenticity to Knoxville, TN.

 The Schulz family chose to bring the exacting German brewing know-how and culture to Knoxville based purely on family reasons.
 After Nico graduated with a Food Science degree in Lexington, KY, he established, and still owns, a very successful brewery there.
 But Nico’s family and then fiancee Brittany, who was attending pharmacy school at the time, all lived in Knoxville.
 So, Nico found himself in Knoxville.
 A lot.
 Thus it was decided Knoxville would be the perfect location for a second brewery.

 Originally from Germany, the Schulz family say America is now their home.
 But they missed an important component from their lives: seriously good, real, authentic German beer.
 They developed a deep desire to bring a taste of the dark, stout lager to the USA, but they did not want to perpetuate the Americanized version of Germany, but wanted to introduce us to the Real Germany, with a personal touch.

 Everything you see, taste, and experience, from the traditional server’s outfits to the furniture surrounding you, are as they would be in Germany.
 When asked why the Schulz family chose to outfit the wait staff in dirndls and lederhosen instead of “regular clothes”, their simple reply was they believe it adds to the authentic experience they are trying to recreate.
 They don’t want Schulz Brau Brewing to be just another “pub”.